liballeg/allegro5/README_make.txt

 MinGW users might need to set the MINGDIR environment variable first.

-The DESTDIR is supported, for staged installs.
+The DESTDIR variable is supported for staged installs.

         make install DESTDIR=/tmp/allegro-package